Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

   <img src="../figures/shell.png" height="80%" width="80%"/>
 </p>

-When you open your terminal application you will be presented with the command prompt `$` when you are able to input commands.
+When you open your terminal application you will be presented with the command prompt `$` where you are able to input commands.
 If the terminal is busy and cannot currently accept new commands, you will not be presented with the prompt.

 When the prompt is shown, you can enter commands by typing them in after the prompt.
 Commands are typically composed of three components:
 - the command itself